Josh Rosen

-Joshua Ballinger Lippincott Rosen (born February 10, 1997) is an American football quarterback who has played in the National Football League (NFL) for four seasons.
+Joshua Ballinger Lippincott Rosen (born February 10, 1997) is an American former professional football quarterback who played in the National Football League (NFL) for four seasons.
 He played college football for the UCLA Bruins, receiving Freshman All-American and Pac-12 Freshman Offensive Player of the Year honors in 2015.
-During his junior year, Rosen set the school's record for single-season passing yards.
+As a junior, Rosen set the school's record for single-season passing yards.

-Rosen was selected 10th overall in the 2018 NFL Draft by the Arizona Cardinals, where he served as the team's starter during his rookie season.
-Due to inconsistent play, he was traded to the Miami Dolphins the following season and released after one year.
-Rosen spent his next two seasons as a backup for the San Francisco 49ers and Atlanta Falcons.
+Rosen was selected 10th overall in the 2018 NFL draft by the Arizona Cardinals.
+Following an unsuccessful rookie season, he was traded to the Miami Dolphins, where he also struggled and was released after a year.
+Rosen spent his last two seasons as a backup for the San Francisco 49ers and Atlanta Falcons.

 Early life

 Rosen was born on February 10, 1997, in Torrance, California, to Charles Rosen, an orthopedic spine surgeon, and Liz Lippincott, a former journalist.

-Rosen's father is Jewish and was a nationally ranked ice skater who almost qualified for the Winter Olympics in the 1970s, and his mother is a Quaker who was the captain of the Princeton lacrosse team.
+Rosen's father is Jewish and was a nationally ranked ice skater who almost qualified for the Winter Olympics in the 1970s, and his mother is a Quaker, who was the captain of the Princeton lacrosse team.
 Rosen had a bar mitzvah and identifies as Jewish, saying in 2016: "In retrospect, being Jewish is a big reason why I should have considered UCLA.
 Just because of how Jewish Hollywood is, and they really want someone to look up to because they just don't have professional athletes."
-As for his spiritual beliefs, he describes himself as "kind of an atheist."
-He is a maternal great-great-great grandson of Joseph Wharton, an industrialist and namesake of the Wharton School of Business at the University of Pennsylvania, and a descendant of Thomas Cornell, progenitor of the Cornell family.
-Rosen is named after another ancestor, Joseph Ballinger Lippincott, who founded publishing house J. B. Lippincott & Co.
+As for his spiritual beliefs, Rosen describes himself as "kind of an atheist."

+Rosen is the maternal great-great-great-grandson of Joseph Wharton, the co-founder of Bethlehem Steel and founder of the Wharton School at the University of Pennsylvania, which was named in his honor.
+Rosen is named after another ancestor, Joshua Ballinger Lippincott, who founded publishing house J. B. Lippincott & Co.

-Rosen grew up playing tennis; at age 12 he was the No. 1-ranked player for his age group in Southern California and top-50 in the country, and he became a top-10 player in junior rankings.
+Rosen grew up playing tennis.
+At age 12, he was the No. 1-ranked player for his age group in Southern California, and ranked nationally in the top-50.
+Rosen became a top-10 player in junior rankings.
 He was introduced to football in elementary school by a friend's father who was a youth coach.
 Right before high school, Rosen switched from tennis to football.